What Is Healthcare Revenue Cycle Management (RCM)?

 Revenue Cycle Steps

 Managing the healthcare insurance model requires staff and providers to follow a consistent, 10-step cycle.
-The revenue cycle management workflow is made up of two parts: front end and back end.
-The front end of the revenue cycle consists of all steps before the claim is submitted.
-The back end includes steps after the claim is submitted.
+The revenue cycle management workflow is made up of two parts: front end and back end

 10 Steps of the Revenue Cycle Management Workflow